4 Signs of an Underwatered Palm Tree and How to Save It

 Watering

 There are many different ways to water a palm tree, but there is one method that all experts agree on.
-Watering a palm tree the right way will prevent it from getting sick and dying.
+Watering a palm tree correctly will prevent it from getting sick and dying.

 Fertilizer